sigcsets/sigcse2022/_includes/presentation-how-to-record.md

 __Closed-Captioning:__

-Please note that the Technical Symposium is providing a closed-captioning service for all videos (pre-recorded and live) at no cost to you.
-We will do all the closed-captioning to ensure a standard experience across all aspects of the Symposium.
+Please note that the Technical Symposium is providing a closed-captioning service for all prerecorded videos and live sessions at no cost to you.
+We are doing this to ensure a standard experience across all aspects of the Symposium.